Passive Sourcing is Dead

-Fast forward a couple years and most companies have abandoned the blanket “professional” identity for more human, appealing employer brands.
+Fast forward a couple of years and most companies have abandoned the blanket “professional” identity for more human, appealing employer brands.
 This serves to lessen the differences between social and professional networks, except for one key difference.

-Passive sourcing runs on the profiles of hard working employees and, as your best employees will tell you, they are being contacted by recruiters on a monthly or even weekly basis.
+Passive sourcing runs on the profiles of hard-working employees and, as your best employees will tell you, they are being contacted by recruiters on a monthly or even weekly basis.
 Professional networks have become completely saturated with recruiters who are trying desperately to pull a candidate out of the air.
-The frequency might make you think that it’s a built in feature of the network to be spammed by recruiters, and it is.
-By offering subscription based search tools, networks are offering up their users to the wolves, so to speak, and those users are getting tired of it.
+The frequency might make you think that it’s a built-in feature of the network to be spammed by recruiters, and it is.
+By offering subscription-based search tools, networks are offering up their users to the wolves, so to speak, and those users are getting tired of it.

-As we said earlier a majority of hiring managers are seeing much lower response rates for messages through professional networks, and this is precisely because of this recruiter saturation.
+As we said earlier a majority of hiring managers are seeing much lower response rates for messages through professional networks, and this is because of this recruiter saturation.
 While the point of professional networks is to display your skills and browse the profiles of employers you’re interested in, being active on these networks ensures that you will be contacted for positions that you are not looking for.
 While some people find this flattering, others find it annoying or simply look past these communications as easily as coupon offers.

 Building Candidate Relationships is Time Consuming

 The next blow against passive sourcing is the sheer amount of time that it takes to build strong relationships with near-strangers.
-No matter how well-researched a cold-email is, it is still a communication between two parties who may not be on the same page.
+No matter how well-researched a cold-email is, it is still communication between two parties who may not be on the same page.

-One party has a job to offer, but the other party already has a job, which inherently decreases the likelihood of a meaningful exchange.
+One party has a job to offer, but the other party already has a job, which inherently decreases the likelihood of meaningful exchange.
 While the candidate may be open to a new position, the volume of recruiter communications gives the candidate little reason to form a relationship with any individual recruiter.

-Besides the difficulty in creating a relationship in this way, employees just don’t trust information from recruiters like they do from other sources.
+Besides the difficulty in creating a relationship in this way, employees just don’t trust information from recruiters as they do from other sources.
 According to the Glassdoor study, people are more likely to trust information from these sources: